 It will become increasingly common for people to work well into their 60s and 70s in New Zealand.
-The demise of compulsory retirement should not be seen as a difficulty to be surmounted but as an opportunity to think again, about how the process of retirement can be managed.
+The demise of compulsory retirement should not be seen as a difficulty to be surmounted but as an opportunity to think again, about how the process can be managed.
 It may also encourage a more flexible approach to employment issues.
-Employers must have an understanding of what is, and what is not, permitted under the Human Rights Act 1993, and what the implications of employing older people may be.
+Employers must have an understanding of what is and is not permitted under the Human Rights Act 1993, and what the implications of employing older people may be.

-Remember:
+Remember

-- Always call AdviceLine to check you have the latest guide (refer to the publication date below). - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business. - Visit our website www.businesscentral.org.nz regularly. - > Attend our member briefings to keep up to date with all changes. - Send your staff to BC Learning courses and conferences designed for those who manage employees.
+- · Always call AdviceLine on 0800 300 362 to check you have the latest guide. - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - · Use our AdviceLine employment advisors as a sounding board to test your views. - · Get one of our consultants to draft an agreement template that's tailor-made for your business.